0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 		if (!NT_SUCCESS(status))
 			return FLT_PREOP_SUCCESS_NO_CALLBACK;
 ```
-Since the mapped page write only initiates one write , we can reliably capture both of our datapoints already in pre write, we know about the state of the file before the write and we know what is going to be written.<br/>
+Since the mapped page writer flush takes percisley one write , we can reliably capture both of our datapoints already in pre write, we know about the state of the file before the write and we know what is going to be written.<br/>
 RansomGuard simulates the write in memory as shown below:
 ```cpp
 auto& WriteParams = Data->Iopb->Parameters.Write;